isaggio-tech/ansible-k8s-dispatcher/README.md

 If the deployment is not new and you want to re-deploy the worker nodes. use below,

-Note: This will drain and delete and re-deploy worker nodes - so please be careful with your deployments
+Note1: This will drain and delete and re-deploy worker nodes - so please be careful with your deployments
+Note2: To Disable Firewalld on the Master, before running the playbooks run below on the nodes - Weave Net is not working with Firewalld Enabled (IMPORTANT)

+Run Below on the Nodes ->
+systemctl stop firewalld
+systemctl disable firewalld
+systemctl mask firewalld

 ```
-Disable Firewalld - Good for VM Workers
+Disable Firewalld
 ansible-playbook deploy_k8_workers.yml -e "hostGroup=KubeWorkers redeploy=true" --skip-tags "disablefirewall"

 ansible-playbook deploy_k8_workers.yml -e "hostGroup=KubeWorkers redeploy=true"